AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 14:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively bind together.

+All tests were conducted at PACl flow rate of 0.0337 mL/s, which was the flow rate that previously allowed the system to flocculate.
 At the effluent rate of 0.69 mL/s, the PACl was seen to effectively bind with red dye as the formation of flocs were seen in the clear T-junction, but there were some flocs moving the opposite way of the fluid flow as seen in Figure 15, which may contribute a smaller flow rate of flocs entering the flocculator.

 <img src = "Clear T-Junction 20 cm.gif"  height = "350" width = "200" >

 **Figure 15:** At the system effluent rate of 0.69 mL/s, the red dye and PACl were seen to bind together and form flocs, but some of the flocs were seen to resist against the fluid flow in the clear T-junction.

-These observations of testing the clear T-junction demonstrated that the red dye and PACl solutions were not effectively binding together at the site where the solutions meet.
+These observations of testing the clear T-junction demonstrated that the red dye and PACl solutions were not effectively binding together at the site where the solutions meet at all effluent flow rates for this concentration of PACl.
 As a result, introducing PACl into the system in this manner was an ineffective way and should be revised.